NareshGusain/Reddit_Agent/reddit-ai-agent/README.md

-Perfect timing — now that you’re restructuring your project into a clean, modern layout, let’s rewrite your `README.md` so it matches the **new directory structure**, looks **professional**, and is **ready for GitHub** 🚀

-Here’s the updated and improved version 👇

----

 # 🧠 Reddit AI Agent

 An intelligent Python agent that monitors niche Reddit communities, identifies trending user pain points, and sends a summarized weekly report via email to your product or marketing team.